 Today we woke up at 5.30am and spent the whole morning travelling home.

 We got home, changed and immediately left for the wake.
 Seeing my family was peaceful.
 I finally felt like we were together and that was good.

 My grandfather’s body had too much makeup.
 He didn’t look like himself and I guess that made it easier for me to accept that his body was just an empty shell now.
 Everything that made him the amazing man that he was was now in heaven with Jesus.

-I cried when hugging my grandma because she was crying and kept saying “Your Tata is gone.” and “Please come and see me after everything.”.
+I cried when I hugged my grandma because she was crying and kept saying “Your Tata is gone.” and “Please come and see me after everything.”.
 As if we were going to forget about her.
 As if we have ever forgotten about her.
-It broke my heart how fragile she was and how grieved.
+It broke my heart how fragile my strong grandmother had become in that moment.

 2nd January 2015